Sunday Without God: Manga

 A manga adaptation illustrated by Abaraheiki was serialized between the November 2010 and August 2013 issues of Fujimi Shobo's Monthly Dragon Age, sold between October 9, 2010 and July 9, 2013, comprising 28 chapters, and it covers the events of the first novel.
 Four tankōbon volumes were released between June 7, 2011 and August 9, 2013.

 Volume list

 Anime

 A 12-episode anime television series adaptation, produced by Madhouse and directed by Yūji Kumazawa aired between July 6 and September 21, 2013.
-Crunchyroll streamed the series in North America with English subtitles.
 An original video animation episode included on the fifth Blu-ray was originally scheduled for release on January 22, 2014, but was delayed to February 5, 2014.
 The opening theme is "Birth" by Eri Kitamura and the ending theme is "Owaranai Melody o Utaidashimashita." (終わらないメロディーを歌いだしました。) by Mikako Komatsu.

+Crunchyroll streamed the series in North America with English subtitles.
 The anime has been licensed by Sentai Filmworks in North America, and was also streamed on Anime Network.
+After the acquisition of Crunchyroll by Sony Pictures Television, Sunday Without God, among several Sentai Filmworks titles, was dropped from the Crunchyroll streaming service on March 31, 2022.